 Once the cascade starts to change what we want, we desperately look for the desired styles to gain the lost priority by making them even more specific.

-The selectors start to multiply, either by attributes, IDs, classes, elements (parents & children), even the universal selector (*)!
+The selectors start to multiply, either by attributes, IDs, classes, elements (parents and children), even the universal selector (*)!

 Here too the war begins, and it is known that when there is confrontation there are losers.